Awodi-Emmanuel/Cloudgen-devops-assessment-solution/README.md

 If you encounter any issues or errors during the execution of the Terraform scripts, refer to the Terraform documentation or consult the project's troubleshooting guide for common solutions.

+## References

+Here are some helpful references for further reading:

+1. [AWS Account Sign-up](https://aws.amazon.com/free/): Sign up for an AWS account if you don't have one.

+2. [Getting Started with Terraform](https://learn.hashicorp.com/tutorials/terraform/aws-build?in=terraform/aws-get-started): Guide to installing and setting up Terraform for your first project.

+3. [Creating an IAM User in AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html): AWS documentation on how to create an IAM user in your AWS account.

+4. [AWS RDS Provisioning](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html): AWS documentation on provisioning RDS resources.

+5. [Terraform AWS Instance Resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance): Documentation for the Terraform AWS instance resource, which allows you to create EC2 instances.

+6. [Installing and Configuring AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html): AWS documentation on installing and configuring the AWS CLI for managing your AWS resources.

+Feel free to explore these resources to enhance your understanding of AWS, Terraform, IAM user creation, RDS provisioning, creating EC2 instances with Terraform, and installing/configuring AWS CLI.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

 ## License